Abacus checkers

-Abacus checkers is a traditional two-player game popular in China.
+Abacus checkers (算盘棋 (suànpánqí)) is a traditional two-player game popular in China.
 The game is played on a five-plus-two bead suanpan abacus.
 Rules are grouped into three main categories: Halma-type, Checkers-type, and Go-type.

 Rules

 Halma-type

 One player uses the up-beam while another player uses the down-beam.
 The initial layout for each side of the upper five beads on the beam, the beam under five on the other side of each beads by beam.
 Pieces can be stacked in one's own beads.
 The beam up stacked two beads, five beads up stacked beam.
 Each round of selection is one of the two movements, a bead on the side towards one's own a move.
 If the front side of the square is the beam can be moved to the file.
 Skip the entire front of the beam with the enemy count all the front file, to the first without the enemy count beads on the beam of the file.